redpanda-data/connect/website/docs/components/outputs/blob_storage.md

 -->

+BETA: This input is currently in a BETA stage and is therefore subject to breaking configuration changes outside of major version releases.

 Sends message parts as objects to an Azure Blob Storage Account container.
 Each object is uploaded with the filename specified with the `container` field.

 import Tabs from '@theme/Tabs';